Xiaomi YU7: Controversy

 Huang Zhaokun, the Deputy Head of the Powertrain Development Department at Dongfeng Nissan's technology center, issued a public apology and deleted his post after sparking widespread controversy for a repost on Weibo where he questioned Xiaomi Auto's high order volume, stating that customers will have to wait more than a year for delivery; no country has such blindly loyal brand fans.

-The use of a consumer-grade Snapdragon chip in the car's cockpit has sparked a safety controversy.
+The use of a consumer-grade Snapdragon chip in the car's interior has sparked a safety controversy.
 However, experts point out that a normal consumer-grade chip could never pass the ISO 26262 certification.